monerodocs/md/docs/public-address/subaddress.md

 Note it won't help if you have an account with the service.
 Then your payouts are already linked in the service database, regardless of Monero.

-## Group incoming payments
+## Group funds into accounts

-Think income streams.

-Subaddresses allow to group incoming transactions within a single wallet.

-User interface allows to assign convenience labels to subaddresses.
+!!!
+Note
+    Feel free to skip this if your are new to Monero.
+Accounts are not essential and currently not supported by the GUI.

+**Accounts** are a convenience wallet-level feature to group subaddresses under one label and balance.

-You may want to organize your incoming funds into a streams like "donations", "work", etc.
+You may want to organize your funds into accounts like "cash", "work", "trading", "mining", "donations", etc.

+As accounts are only groupings of subaddresses, they themselves do not have an address.

+Accounts are deterministically derived from the root private key along with subaddresses.

+As of September 2018 accounts are only supported by the CLI wallet and missing from GUI wallet.

-This is similar to subaccounts in your bank account.
+Accounts are similar to subaccounts in your classic bank account.
 There is a very important difference though.

-In Monero funds don't really sit on public addresses.
+In Monero funds don't really sit on accounts or public addresses.
 Public addresses are conceptually a gateway or a routing mechanism.
-Funds sit on the unspent outputs.
-Thus, a single transaction can aggregate and spend outputs from multiple addresses.
+Funds sit on transactions' unspent outputs.
+Thus, a single transaction can - in principle - aggregate and spend outputs from multiple addresses (and by extension from multiple accounts).
+The CLI or GUI wallet may not directly support creating such transactions for simplicity.

+In short, think of accounts as a **soft** grouping of your funds.

 ## Why not multiple wallets?